phuchoang2603/phuchoang-sbs/content/posts/arxiv-n8n-docling.md

 ---
-title: "Building an AI-Powered ArXiv Pipeline: Thought n8n was the future, but not yet"
+title: "Building an AI ArXiv Pipeline: Is n8n the Future of Automation?
+Not Quite"
 description:
 date: 2025-11-02
 tags: